Whitematter

 Making It Fast

-SIMD - Element-wise ops use vector instructions: AVX2 on Intel (8 floats/instruction), NEON on Apple Silicon (4 floats/instruction).
+SIMD: Element-wise ops use vector instructions: AVX2 on Intel (8 floats/instruction), NEON on Apple Silicon (4 floats/instruction).
 Detected at compile time.

-BLAS - Matmul dispatches to system BLAS (Apple Accelerate, OpenBLAS).
+BLAS: Matmul dispatches to system BLAS (Apple Accelerate, OpenBLAS).
 Hand-tuned GEMM routines that exploit cache hierarchy.
 Roughly 10x over a naive triple loop.
-Convolutions use im2col - unfold receptive fields into columns, multiply by flattened kernels.
+Convolutions use im2col: unfold receptive fields into columns, multiply by flattened kernels.

 flowchart LR